Content originally published on May 20, 2016 and last updated Nov. 28, 2023

 Few injuries are scarier than a blow to young child’s head.
-Fortunately, most childhood head injuries look worse than they actually are, assures Elizabeth C. Powell, MD, pediatrician and spokesperson for the American Academy of Pediatrics.
+As your child develops, their motor skills and sense of balance are still stabilizing as they learn to navigate in the world, which can result in bumps and bruises.
+Fortunately, most childhood head injuries look worse than they actually are, assures Dr. Alyssa Swick, pediatrician at Riley Children’s Health.

-The biomechanics of head injuries are different by age, adds Dr. Powell.
-Before kids are walking or cruising, a head injury is most likely to be due to a fall from, say, a changing table.
-A toddler or older child with a head injury probably took a tumble, ran into something, or was hit by a heavy object, she explains.
-Whatever the cause of a head injury, how you assess whether your child should see a doctor or go to the emergency room is the same.
+The biomechanics of head injuries differ by age.
+Before kids are walking or cruising, a head injury is most likely caused by a fall from a changing table, for example.
+A toddler or older child with a head injury probably took a tumble, ran into something or was hit by a heavy object.
+Be prepared that some head injuries may seem worse because they tend to bleed a lot.